daKmoR/generate-typescript-definition-files-from-javascript/README.md

 #### What does it means for JavaScript?

 Sadly as of now `tsc` does not support generating `*.d.ts` files from JSDoc annotated files.
 But it probably will be in the future.
-The original [issue](https://github.com/microsoft/TypeScript/issues/7546) is from 2016 but recently it has been said was planned for `3.6` (but it didn't make it into beta) so it seems it on the board for for `3.7`.
-However don't take my word for it as here is a working [Pull Request](https://github.com/microsoft/TypeScript/pull/32372).
+The original [issue](https://github.com/microsoft/TypeScript/issues/7546) is from 2016 but recently it has been said was planned for `3.6` (but it didn't make it into beta) so it seems it on the board for `3.7`.
+However, don't take my word for it as here is a working [Pull Request](https://github.com/microsoft/TypeScript/pull/32372).

 And it is working so great that we are using it even in production for [open-wc](https://github.com/open-wc/open-wc/blob/master/package.json#L7).

 > WARNING
 > This is an unsupported version => if something does not work no one is going to fix it.
-> Therefore if your usecase is not supported you will need to wait for the offical release of TypeScript to support it.
+> Therefore if your use-case is not supported you will need to wait for the official release of TypeScript to support it.

 So you have been warned if you still think it's a good idea to test it you feel free to do so.
 We published a forked version [typescript-temporary-fork-for-jsdoc](https://www.npmjs.com/package/typescript-temporary-fork-for-jsdoc) which is just a copy of what the above Pull Request is providing. (again to be clear - we did not change anything it is a temporary fork which is good enough for our use case).